semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource.element.flow.metadata.md

 ## Use of _node-handle in metadata flows

-When metadata flows (or any [[sflo.concept.mesh.resource-facet.system]] dataset) refer to mesh nodes, they'll usually be talking about "the-node-as-mesh-constituent", so they'll use the node's [[sflo.concept.mesh.resource.element.node-handle]] identifier
+When metadata flows (or any [[sflo.concept.mesh.resource-facet.system]] dataset) refer to mesh nodes, they'll usually be talking about "the-node-as-mesh-constituent", so they'll use the node's [[sflo.concept.mesh.resource.element.handle]] identifier